x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 - **TestFlight**: GCC accounts are not able to access pre-release features when using the TestFlight version of Outlook for iOS.

-Executing the below Exchange Online cmdlet will enable GCC users using Outlook for iOS and Android access to the above features and services that are not FedRAMP compliant:
+Executing the below Exchange Online cmdlet enables GCC users using Outlook for iOS and Android access to the above features and services that are not FedRAMP compliant:

 ```PowerShell
 Set-OrganizationConfig -OutlookMobileGCCRestrictionsEnabled $false